krishjha1121/Prep/OS/os.md

 - To Solve these kinds os problems, we need to use synchronization primitives like mutexes, semaphores, and condition variables.

-- Necessary conditions for a Synchronization problem to occur :
+- <p style = "color:orange">  Necessary conditions for a Synchronization problem to occur </p>

     - Critical Section
         - The critical section refers to the segment of code where processes/threads access shared resources, such as common variables and files, and perform write operations on them.
 Since processes/threads execute concurrently, any process can be interrupted mid-execution.